 (Most of these gigs are in the San Francisco, San Jose & Monterey Bay Area)

-This month, I’m playing at the elegant Cetrella in Los Altos (Check for exact dates); I’m playing with my sister, Gail Dobson and her fine band; Playing with Wally’s Swing World (private gigs); playing solo at Merrill Gardens;at the stately San Jose Country Club.
-I’m playing for the first time as “host pianist” for the Blue Door Jam.
+This month: Super Gig: I’m fortunate to play a piano trio concert at Angelicas w/drummer, Smith Dobson & bassist, Eric Markowitz; I’m playing at the elegant Cetrella in Los Altos (Check for exact dates); Playing with vocalist Joyce McCulloch and her band at Savanna Jazz and San Pedro Square; playing with the Robin Anderson Big Band w/Ruby Rudman, playing several private gigs with Mike Bastian’s Pentiamo Jazz; playing solo at Merrill Gardens;at the stately San Jose Country Club.
 I also play for the Sunday Service at at Westhope Presbyterian Church in Saratoga.
 Come here often to check out newly added gigs.
 (See the listings below for more information.)

 We have updated and revamped the JazzSkills for Piano website.
 Check it out.
 We are now offering a brand new introductory offer.

 For you church pianists out there . . . .
 I just finished my new course, HymnSkills: Developing Hymn Improvisation.
 (Soon to be released)

 Here’s some exciting new news regarding my new online jazz piano improv course, “JazzSkills for Piano (Getting from Here to There)“.
 This is an intensive, deep, serious course in developing the skills necessary to play jazz piano.
 It’s the subconscious which does the playing . . . you have the FUN.
 This is your time to get started!